Below are the answers to some frequently asked questions:

 Access To Work (A2W)

-Related to reasonable adjustments is the Department for Work and Pensions scheme known as ‘Access to Work’.
-Access to work is particularly helpful because it is a scheme which pays for between 80 and 100% of the cost of any reasonable adjustments.
+Access to work is particularly helpful because it is a scheme which pays for between 80 and 100% of the cost of any adjustments in the workplace or adjustments to help you to gain employment.
 If you are self-employed or work for a small or medium sized business 100% of the cost will be met.
 If you work for a larger organisation 80% of the cost will be met.
 Employers are more willing to engage in providing reasonable adjustments met by the department for work and pensions.
 You can find details of the scheme here at the Department for Work and Pensions Access to Work page.

 A diagnosis of ADHD is not needed in order to use the Access to Work Scheme but having a diagnosis significantly helps.